 Chinese Oral History Project is highly well-known in Chinese scholarly communities in the world, particularly in the Greater China Area.
 Most of the Chinese oral history collections are stored at the Rare Book and Manuscript Library and the Columbia Center for Oral History.
-Most of them can be searched and discovered by using CLIO, WorldCat, Oral History Portal, Archives Portal and through meeting and discussing with librarians.
+Most of them can be searched and discovered by using CLIO, WorldCat, Oral History Portal, Archival Collections Portal and through meeting and discussing with librarians.

 Major Chinese oral history collections include the following: